kvspeybr/Intro-to-Machine-Learning--in-healthcare/chapter2.md

 ---
-title: 'Exploratory Data Analysis'
+title: 'Applying the ML Model'
-description: 'Exploratory Data Analysis'
+description: 'Define and run the ML model'
 ---

 ## Machine Learning